Guide to Living in Montreal

 Before choosing your neighbourhood, it's best to balance your ability to speak French with your area.

 Some areas of Montreal, like Hampstead, Notre Dame de Grace and Westmount are predominantly English, but others like Rosemont, are very French.
+You will find fewer English signs, newspapers in corner stores, and neighbours with whom you can converse.

 Some immigrants have found that living in a predominantly French neighbourhood forces them to practice using the language daily, and actually improves their skills.